vinothmdev/word-monster/README.md

 - The option for a user to be awarded with a 'badge' on successful completion of a certain number of games in a particular difficulty level and particular category.
 The badge would be added to their profile.
 - Contact form, to contact site owner
 - Add a timer to the game so that it has to be completed in a certain time.
 Higher scores could be awarded for winning the game in a shorter amount of time

+## Content Requirements
+- Graphic representing the guesses available:
+  - monster character
+  - icon representing the guesses
+  - trophy icon

+- Verb and Adjective listings:
+  - a list of words appropriate for the target audience, at least 20 of each type are required in order to have enough words for a player to play several rounds of the game
+  - the lists will be held in a script file within the project, rather than retrieved from an external API, since the developer does not have expertise on APIs at this stage
+  - Each word needs an associated hint stored with it in the list
+  - Each word needs its meaning stored with it in the list
+  - in order to be appropriate to the target market, the words are sourced from a combination of the following:
+    - [Dolch Words List](https://en.wikipedia.org/wiki/Dolch_word_list), also known as 'Sight Words' which is a list of commonly occurring words from children's books.
+This covers 80% of words in a typical children's books and 50% to 75% of words in ordinary reading material, excluding proper names.
+    - Fry Words List, which is a more modern list of 1,000 common words.
+These account for about 90% of the words in a typical book, newspaper or website.
+    - Word listings commonly used to teach spelling and reading to children in school.

+    Sourcing the words from these lists ensures the words are and relevant for the target market of school-age children, as these are words they are learning or have learnt in school, therefore the game can reinforce or help this learning.
+These words will also be relevant for the older target market of adults since they are drawn from a list of common words.
+Further details on the sourcing of words for the project is included in the [Credits section](#content) of this document.

 ## Technology
 ---